-Year Ended March 31, 2017 2016 2015 Net cash provided by operating activities \$ 100,039 \$ 84,413 \$ 123,847 Net cash used in investing activities (28,045) (62,189) (90,041) Net cash used in financing activities (22,435) (69,970) (133,640) Effects of exchange rate - changes in cash (8,175) (1,820) (20,226) Net increase (decrease) in cash and cash equivalents \$ 41,384 \$ (49,566) \$ (120,060)
+Year Ended March 31, 2018 2017 2016 Net cash provided by operating activities \$ 84,169 \$ 100,039 \$ 84,413 Net cash used in investing activities (17,991) (28,045) (62,189) Net cash used in financing activities (82,104) (22,435) Effects of exchange rate - changes in cash 17,219 (8,175) (1,820) Net increase (decrease) in cash and cash equivalents \$ 1,293 \$ 41,384 \$ (49,566)

-Net cash provided by operating activities was \$100.0 million in fiscal 2017, \$84.4 million in fiscal 2016 and \$123.8 million in fiscal 2015.
-In fiscal 2017, cash generated by operating activities was primarily due to net income adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base and an increase in accrued expenses, partially offset by an increase in accounts receivable.
-In fiscal 2016, cash generated by operating activities was primarily due to net income adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base.
-In fiscal 2015, cash generated by operating activities was primarily due to net income adjusted for the impact of non-cash charges; an increase in deferred services revenue; and an increase in accrued liabilities.
-These increases were partially offset by an increase in accounts receivable and timing of cash receipts.
+Net cash provided by operating activities was \$84.2 million in fiscal 2018, \$100.0 million in fiscal 2017 and \$84.4 million in fiscal 2016.
+In fiscal 2018, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable.
+In fiscal 2017, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customer support agreements from new customers and renewal agreements and renewal agreements with our installed customer base, partially offset by an increase in accounts receivable.
+In fiscal 2017, cash generated by operating activities was primarily due to net loss adjusted for the impact of non-cash charges and increases in deferred services revenue as a result of customer support agreements from new customers and renewal agreements with our installed customer base and an increase in accrued expenses, partially offset by an increase in accounts receivable.

-Net cash used in investing activities was \$28.0 million in fiscal 2017, \$62.2 million in fiscal 2016 and \$90.0 million in fiscal 2015.
+Net cash used in investing activities was \$18.0 million in fiscal 2018, \$28.0 million in fiscal 2017 and \$62.2 million in fiscal 2016.
+In fiscal 2018, cash used in investing activities was related to \$10.9 million of net purchases of short-term investments of U.S. Treasury Bills, and \$7.0 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
 In fiscal 2017, cash used in investing activities was related to \$21.6 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-In fiscal 2016, cash used in investing activities was primarily related to \$49.1 million of net purchases of short-term investments of U.S. Treasury Bills, \$6.3 million of capital expenditures as we continue to invest in and enhance our global infrastructure and a \$4.7 million investment in Laitek, Inc (Laitek).
-Laitek develops solutions for acquiring, processing and presenting scientific and medical image information.
-We have an option to acquire the remaining ownership of Laitek at a fixed price until December 2017.
-In fiscal 2015, cash used in investing activities was due to the purchase of property and equipment in the amounts of \$59.3 million for purchases relating to our corporate campus headquarters and \$5.8 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
-We also made net purchases of short-term investments of U.S. Treasury Bills of \$25.0 million.
+In fiscal 2017, cash used in investing activities was related to \$21.6 million of net purchases of short-term investments of U.S. Treasury Bills, and \$6.4 million of capital expenditures as we continue to invest in and enhance our global infrastructure.
+In fiscal 2016, cash used in investing activities was primarily related to \$49.1 million of net purchases of short-term investments of U.S. Treasury Bills, \$6.3 million of capital expenditures as we continue to invest in and enhance our global infrastructure and a \$4.7 million investment in Laitek, Inc.